Bagpipes

 City of Albany Pipe Band, Albany, NY

-Columcille School of Piping and Drumming, Kearny, NJ
+St. Columcille School of Piping and Drumming, Kearny, NJ

 Syracuse Scottish Pipe Band, Syracuse, NY